Image: nadezhda1906 / stock.adobe.com

-The 2.75 percent fee was authorized by SB387/HB1782, and applies to insurers in all state-regulated markets (ie, not just the individual market), including Medicaid managed care insurers, and the revenue generated was expected to be used to cover the state’s portion of the funding for the reinsurance program (the fee does not apply to federally-regulated plans, including Medicare and self-insured plans regulated under ERISA).
+The 2.75% fee was authorized by SB387/HB1782, and applies to insurers in all state-regulated markets (ie, not just the individual market), including Medicaid managed care insurers, and the revenue generated was expected to be used to cover the state’s portion of the funding for the reinsurance program (the fee does not apply to federally-regulated plans, including Medicare and self-insured plans regulated under ERISA).
 As noted above, the state opted to divert some of its reinsurance funding to the new pilot program that helps to make coverage more affordable for young adults in 2022 and 2023.

 (SB387/HB1782 also limits short-term plans to no more than three months in duration, and prevents them from being renewed at the end of the policy term.
 And it also places restrictions on association health plans, clarifying that association health plans sold in the state will be subject to state regulations.)

 The ACA implemented a similar fee at the federal level, although there was a moratorium on the fee in 2017.
 The fee did apply in 2018, but in January 2018, Congress imposed another moratorium on collection of the fee for 2019.
 So the idea behind SB387 was to recoup the money that insurers would have otherwise paid if Congress hadn’t suspended the provider fee for 2019.
 The insurer assessment only applied in 2019 (to replace the federal fee that was suspended for 2019), but it was projected to generate $365 million in 2019, which the state anticipated would be enough to fund three years of the state’s cost for the reinsurance program.
 And as noted above, it now appears that the state will not need to use those funds for the reinsurance program, as the federal pass-through funding will be adequate to cover the costs of the program.

 The ACA implemented a federal reinsurance program, but it was temporary and only lasted until the end of 2016.
 Maryland also had supplemental reinsurance program in 2015 and 2016, using funds left over from the state’s pre-ACA high-risk pool.